Higher Order Bipartiteness vs Bi-Partitioning in Simplicial Complexes: Background

 \textit{Dual graphs-} We can create dual graphs of simplicial complexes based on the upper adjacency and/or lower adjacency connections between the simplexes.
 For this purpose, we consider a N-simplicial complex $K$ and we fix a number $d$ ( $0 \leq d \leq N)$.
 The up-dual graph $G$ of $K$ in dimension $d$ is constructed as follows: each $d$-simplex in $K$ becomes a vertex in the dual graph $G$, and there is an edge between two vertices in $G$ if their corresponding d-simplexes in $K$ share a co-face.
 Similarly, the down-dual graph $G$ of $K$ in dimension $d$ is a graph $G$ that its vertices are the $d$-simplexes of $K$ but there is an edge between two vertices in $G$ if their corresponding d-simplexes in $K$ share a face.
 Particularly, the down-dual graph of a graph is called a line graph.
 We call a $N$-complex $d$-connected if the up dual graph in dimension $d$ is connected.

-\textit{Higher order bipartiteness-} There are two types of generalizations for bipartiteness for a $N$-simplicial complex; a popular notion is called disorientability.
-A disorientation of a $N$-complex $K$ is a choice of the orientation of its $N$-simplexes, that whenever two arbitrary $N$-simplexes intersect in a $(N-1)$-simplex, they induce the same orientation on it (see Fig.2.).
+\textit{Higher order bipartiteness-} There are two types of generalizations for bipartiteness for a $N$-simplicial complex; a notion which has been investigated more, as it is connected to random walks \cite{Ros}, is called disorientability.
+A disorientation of a $N$-complex $K$ is a choice of orientations of its $N$-simplexes, that whenever two arbitrary $N$-simplexes intersect in a $(N-1)$-simplex, they induce the same orientation on it (see Fig.2.).
 If $K$ has a disorientation it is said to be disorientable.
-A graph is disorientable iff it is bipartite.
+A graph is disorientable iff it is bipartite \cite{Ros}.

-Another natural but less popular analogue is “$(d + 1)$-partiteness”: having some partition $A_0, . . . , A_d$ of $V$ so that every $d$-simplex contains one vertex from each $A_i$.
+Another natural analogue is “$(d + 1)$-partiteness”: having some partition $A_0, . . . , A_d$ of $V$ so that every $d$-simplex contains one vertex from each $A_i$.
 A $(d + 1)$-partite complex is seen to be disorientable, but the opposite does not necessarily hold for $d\geq 2$ \cite{Ros}.
-Since this second case is not related to the spectrum of the Laplacian and does not have the theoretical implications that disorientability has we will omit it here.
+Since this second case is not related to the spectrum of the Laplacian and periodicity of random walks and does not have the theoretical implications that disorientability has we will omit it here.